mattjmorrison/mattjmorrison.github.io/_posts/2013-10-13-getting-started-with-chef.md

 ![Chef Server UI](/assets/images/chef-server-loggedin.png)

-Before we move onto the next step, lets crete a new client that we will use in some future steps.
+Before we move onto the next step, lets create a new client that we will use in some future steps.
 Click on the clients tab, then click create.
 Choose a user name (I am going to call this client `test`) and go ahead and check the `admin` checkbox.
 After submitting that form, you will be given a public and private key.
 Save those, you will need them again soon.